Welcome to my KW Finder review.

 When you over-analyze other websites, you tend to find exactly what you expect – that all sites are stronger than yours and that you have no chance whatsoever.

 Instead, it is better to plunge ahead with your awesome keyword-targeted content.
-Once it’s published, and once it ranks well or poorly, you’ll worry how to get it to the top.
+Once it’s published, and once it ranks well or poorly, you’ll worry about how to get it to the top.

 Trust me it’s the mistake I made earlier and it cost me dearly; a few years of wasted effort, and much worse – constant stress, sleepless nights… and nightmares